AlanOSheadev/Rodfendr/README.md

 Heroku required that some variables are set up in order to deploy the app.
 All secret keys and passwords used in the env.py file which is ignored by Github in the .gitignore file are stored in the config vars section of Heroku.
 In order to send the app to Heroku I first had to login into Heroku through the Gitpod IDE and then push all the commits to Heroku so any changes could be added to the app, on the last few pushes the Debug was set to False

 To set up and install AWS I followed the instruction video on the Code Institutes training and the following steps were taken.
+If you don't have an amazon account you need to open one and select amazon web services (AWS) and then S3.

 In AWS S3